Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch: Motivation and Challenges

 However, ``batch-invariant" is only the first step towards achieving fully deterministic inference.
-As we explained in Section~\ref{subsec:source}, there are many other factors contributing to non-determinism.
+As we explained in Section~\ref{subsec:source}, there are many other factors contributing to nondeterminism.
 The most important ones are those related to parallelisms.
-To understand the problem, here, we first provide a brief overview of the three most commonly used parallel strategies in serving systems and discuss how batch-invariant operations behave under each of them.
+To understand the problem, here, we first provide a brief overview of the three most commonly used parallel strategies in serving systems and discuss how BIO behave under each of them.

 \textbf{Data Parallelism (DP)}.
 Each GPU holds a complete copy of the model but processes a different subset of batch samples, which effectively shards the workload along the batch-size dimension.
-Changing the degree of DP parallelism is therefore equivalent to changing the batch size, and batch-invariant operations ensure results to remain consistent.
+Changing the degree of DP parallelism is therefore equivalent to changing the batch size, and BIO ensure results to remain consistent.

 \textbf{Pipeline Parallelism (PP)}.
 Different layers of the model are distributed across multiple GPUs or nodes, \textbf{which is the default inter-node parallelization strategy}.
 The intermediate activations are sequentially passed to the next stage to complete the forward computation.
-Changing the PP degree does not alter the computation order within each sample; therefore, as long as deterministic communication operations are used\footnote{In NCCL, users can specify node topology \url{https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html}}, the model's outputs remain deterministic.
+So, changing the PP degree does not affect determinism.

 \textbf{Tensor Parallelism (TP)}.
 The weight matrix of each layer is sharded across multiple GPUs, and the complete output of the layer is obtained by aggregating the partial results computed on different GPUs. \textbf{TP is the default intra-node parallelization strategy}.
 As we analyze later in Section~\ref{subsec:why-fail}, changing the TP configuration can alter the model’s outputs, and batch-invariant kernels are not effective in handling such variations.
-We run the same prompt from AIME24 dataset across varying TP sizes (1/2/4/8) and check if output token sequence remain identical.
-Table~\ref{tab:bf16_biv_tp} shows the average count of unique outputs, a value of 4 indicates that the outputs for each prompt in the dataset are different across all TP configurations.
-Moreover, divergences in the Qwen3-8B model outputs caused solely by changes in TP size can lead to more than 4\% variance in accuracy on the AIME24 dataset, as shown in Figure~\ref{fig:acc_variance}.
+We evaluate the same prompts from the AIME24 dataset under four TP settings (1/2/4/8) and find that the outputs are all different across these configurations.
+Moreover, solely changing the TP size leads to over 4\% accuracy variation on the AIME24 dataset for Qwen3-8B, as shown in Figure~\ref{fig:acc_variance}.